DevExpress/devextreme-documentation/concepts/05 Widgets/RangeSelector/10 Visual Elements/10 Scale/40 Scale Labels.md

  A brief overview of the scale label options is given below.

 - **Visibility**
  By default, scale labels are visible.
-To hide them, set the [visible](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/label/visible.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/label/#visible') option to **false**.
+To hide them, set the [visible](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/label/visible.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/label/#visible') property to **false**.

 - **Text Customization**
 You can specify a [format](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/label/format.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/label/#format') for the value displayed by a label.
 Moreover, you are not limited to displaying the tick value only - you can customize the label's text per your requirements using the [customizeText](/api-reference/20%20Data%20Visualization%20Widgets/dxRangeSelector/1%20Configuration/scale/label/customizeText.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/label/#customizeText') option.